What Is a Construction Project Manager? Roles, Skills, and Software Tools Explained

 Project Managers vs Construction Managers

-Project managers are often confused with construction managers.
+To understand “what is a construction project manager“, it helps to compare the role against construction managers, as these two titles are often confused.
 This is because when the projects are small and they have limited resources, employers tend to hire only one of those professionals.

 However, these two professions do not always go hand in hand.
 While they share some similarities, they require different expertise and are responsible for overseeing different aspects of the project.